techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (146)
 What is the difference between the rules for method-call conversion and the rules for assignment conversion?
 (Choose one.)

-a.
-There is no difference; the rules are the same.
+A. There is no difference; the rules are the same.

-b.
-Method-call conversion supports narrowing, assignment conversion does not.
+B. Method-call conversion supports narrowing, assignment conversion does not.

-c.
-Assignment conversion supports narrowing, method-call conversion does not.
+C. Assignment conversion supports narrowing, method-call conversion does not.

-d.
-Method-call conversion supports narrowing if the method declares that it throws ClassCastException.
+D. Method-call conversion supports narrowing if the method declares that it throws ClassCastException.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: